StefanTomic-NTNU/TDT4100-OOP-Lendpal/README.md

 # TDT4100 Project - LendPal

-Java project for registering the lending of items.
+Simple Java project for registering the lending of items.

 Run project using: ``` gradlew run ```